Wildlife parks, zoos and animal farms near Brisbane

 Entry is $59 for adults, $35 for children or $172 for a family of four.
 The Brisbane Visitor Information Centre sells express tickets to help you skip the queues.
 Animal experiences cost extra.
 Open daily 9am-5pm.

 Let the llama be your friend as you lead it through the countryside along the Brisbane Valley Rail Trail.
-Back at the farm, say hello to alpacas, a camel, mini goats, cattle, horses, sheep and pigs.
+Back at the farm, say hello to alpacas, a camel, mini goats, cattle, donkeys and sheep.

 All farm visits are by appointment only.

 Try It Emu Farm is the largest emu farm in Queensland and produces everything from health and beauty products to emu meat, eggs and feathers.
-The farm is open to the public to visit six days a week, with a farm shop on-site selling the goods.
-Time it right and you will get to see emu chicks too!
+The farm is open to the public to visit five days a week, and only by appointment on weekends, with a farm shop on-site selling the goods.
+Time it right and you will get to see emu chicks too (May - October).

-Located just a 35-minute drive north of Brisbane, the Lyell Deer Farm is home to hand-reared Fallow and Rusa deer.
+Located just a 35-minute drive north of Brisbane, the Lyell Deer Sanctuary is home to hand-reared Red, Fallow and Rusa deer.
 The farm also hosts regular events with native American roots.